A foxhound and a cat have renewed the great friendship that started between them when the foxhound – Belvoir Polish 10 – was a puppy.

 You might also be interested in:

 Are you counting down the days to autumn hunting?
-Can't wait until the puppy show?
-Dying for your horse's holiday
+Dying for your horse’s holiday to come to an end?
+Sounds

 If you want to keep up with the latest from the equestrian world without leaving home, grab a H&H subscription